 This classic sailboat from the 60s became too much of a burden for her ageing owner, especially given the unfavourable survey results.
-New local owners are to restore her now.
+New local owners are to restore her now in Cardiff.

 The club in Plymouth where the owner used to keep this little gem was acquired by a bigger marina, all boat must be gone!
 New owner enjoying it now.

 Changing circumstances is a most common cause for re-homing of boating project.This Hurley 22 was stripped of its interior, but had to be passed on to a new owner in Hampshire.